 North Carolina offers three property tax relief programs for the permanent residence of qualified homeowners.
 A permanent residence includes the dwelling, the dwelling site (up to one acre), and related improvements.

 - Elderly or Disabled Exclusion: Applicants must be 65 years of age or totally and permanently disabled.
-In addition, the total income for 2016 for both an applicant and spouse cannot exceed $29,500.
-For unmarried joint property owners, each owner must apply separately and benefit limitations may apply based on the percent of ownership.
+In addition, the total income for 2023 for both an applicant and spouse cannot exceed $36,700.
+For unmarried joint property owners, each owner must apply separately and benefit limitations may apply based on the percentage of ownership.
 To apply for property tax relief under the Elderly or Disabled Exclusion Program, click here.

 - Disabled Veteran Exclusion: Honorably discharged disabled veterans or their unmarried surviving spouse may be eligible for a reduction in property tax.
 There is no age or income limitation on this program.
 To apply for property tax relief under the Circuit Breaker Tax Deferment Program, click here.